 Many of the popular snacks kids love contain artificial food coloring to make the food look more appealing to children – allowing them to “taste the rainbow” and have fun with their food.
 Yellow 5 (tartrazine) and Red 40 are just two of the commonly used food dyes made from petroleum, which is used to enhance products such as Fruit Loops, Jell-O, Kool-Aid, macaroni and cheese, popsicles, fruit roll-ups and Nutri-Grain cereal bars, just to name a few.
-These dyes have been linked to serious health problems, including cancer, hyperactivity, and allergic reactions.
+These dyes have been linked to serious health problems, including cancer

 The list of products containing these dyes is almost endless, but here are a few to watch out for: